 Martin Kaiser – Vice President of Finance

 Former President and CEO of Distribution Control Systems, Inc. (DCSI), in St. Louis, MO, a subsidiary of ESCO Technologies where he held various management positions.
 From 2000 to 2006, he was President and spearheaded growth in annual company sales from $25M to $120M.
 Marty provides guidance to Bugeye in the areas of finance, planning and customer base expansion while preparing Bugeye to meet market demand and future growth.

-Kyle Zick – Director of Business Development
+Kyle Zick – Vice President of Business Development

 Mechanical engineer with more than 10 years experience in aerospace manufacturing, flight simulation and training systems.
 Kyle has been with Bugeye Technologies since 2015 and held roles as quality manager, manufacturing engineer and production manager prior to serving as the Director of Business Development.
 This in-depth knowledge of Bugeye's operations allows him to better understand how Bugeye can meet customers' requirements.

-Adam Marquart – Director of Engineering
+Adam Marquart – Vice President of Engineering

 Mechanical Engineer with over 8 years experience in flight simulation and training systems.
 Adam has been intimately involved with nearly all of Bugeye's design efforts since he joined Bugeye in 2010.
 He works with a team of talented designers and draftsmen to rapidly develop even the most complex simulation solutions.

 Josh Butler – Director of Program Management and Manufacturing